Christopher L. Garrett: Early life and career

 Garrett was born in Portland and graduated from Wilson High School.
 He earned a Bachelor of Arts in political science from Reed College in 1996 and a Juris Doctor from the University of Chicago Law School in 2000.
 He was formerly of counsel with Perkins Coie in Portland.
 He also teaches courses in legislation and regulation at Willamette College of Law.

 Political career

-Garrett served as a Senior Policy Advisor to Oregon State Senate President Peter Courtney and also worked in the office of Oregon State Senator Richard Devlin.
+Garrett served as a senior policy advisor to Oregon State Senate President Peter Courtney and also worked in the office of Oregon State Senator Richard Devlin.
 In 2008, Garrett was the Democratic nominee in House District 38 for the open seat left by Greg Macpherson, who was not seeking re-election.
 In the general election, Garrett defeated Steve Griffith 62% to 38%.
 He was re-elected in 2010 and again in 2012.

-Oregon Governor John Kitzhaber appointed Garrett to the Oregon Court of Appeals in December 2013, to succeed retiring judge David Schuman.
+Governor John Kitzhaber appointed Garrett to the Oregon Court of Appeals in December 2013, to succeed retiring judge David Schuman.
 Governor Kate Brown appointed him to the Oregon Supreme Court in December 2018; he succeeded retiring Justice Rives Kistler.